Militiamen withdraw from US Embassy but Iraq tensions linger

 Iran later summoned the Swiss charge d’affaires, who represents American interests in Tehran, to protest what it said was war-mongering by U.S. officials.

-Public consular operations at the embassy were suspended and future appointments canceled, it said in a statement.
+Public consular operations at the embassy were suspended and future appointments cancelled, it said in a statement.

 Tensions have steadily risen since Trump withdrew the U.S. from Iran’s 2015 nuclear deal with world powers and embarked on a campaign of maximum pressure through economic sanctions.
 Iran has responded by abandoning some of its commitments under the deal.